Jim Gary: Lectures, media coverage, and annual free display

 Jim Gary was a popular figure for lectures about his work and was booked as a speaker by diverse groups, ranging from art and cultural associations and institutions to those focused upon automobiles, engineering, science, and trades such as welding.
 Coverage was frequent by the mass media, both published and broadcast, not only for openings of exhibitions of his work, but as a featured sculptor whose work remained interesting and popular with the public.
 As an example, Gary was one of the invited speakers in the CBS television documentary Dinosaur!, hosted by Christopher Reeve in 1985.

 Gary always took the time to make appearances at schools to show children how he made his sculptures and to encourage them to pursue their own creative talents.
 Along with typical pieces of his work he also provided small sculptures made of materials familiar to children at school lectures.
 He personally answered every letter sent to him by a youngster.

 As reported by Karen DeMasters in The New York Times on December 16, 2001, in Hark, the Pterodactyl's Wing, every year Jim Gary provided hot chocolate, coffee, and cookies to those visiting an illuminated display of his sculpture, open to the public at his home, to celebrate the holidays in December.
 Lights were strung on the sculptures to delineate the structure of each dinosaur.
 During these displays Gary gave lectures and led discussions about his work.
 In 2005, Gary became too ill to manage his traditional and festive seasonal event, choosing instead to display a few works at a gallery in a nearby community.

-Gary was quite welcoming to people who stopped by his home to admire the sculptures that he always kept among his well-tended gardens.
+Gary was welcoming to people who stopped by his home to admire the sculptures that he kept among his tended gardens.
 It was not unusual for him to invite visitors to sit down and chat for a while.